 Counsellor vs psychologist?
 If you're interesting in studying psychology or counselling, or just want see a therapist, please read this important information first.

 Counsellors and psychologists both offer one-to-one therapy.
-A key difference is that psychology training allows you to diagnose and treat mental health disorders.
+A core difference is that psychology training allows you to diagnose and treat mental health disorders.
 In counselling, the focus is on talk therapy to help people solve life problems.

 Counselling courses provide practical training to effectively listen and respond to clients.
 The curriculum cultivates empathy and positive regard, also known as the micro skills of the profession.
 Students acquire listening skills that are essential to becoming a counsellor.